ernestosrf/gym-app/README.md

 # gym_app

-A new Flutter project.
+A Gym App flutter project.

+## Members:

+- Ernesto Reis
+- Lucas Almeida de Lima
+- Pedro Afonso Braga
+- Vinícius França

+## Overview

+This Flutter project aims to develop a gym app where users can register, log in, request a password recovery email, add a workout routine, edit a workout routine.
+They are key features essential for a gym companion application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Get started for a Flutter application.

 A few resources to get you started if this is your first Flutter project: